Tech-at-DU/React-Redux-Timers-Tutorial/P11-Keeping-Time/content.md

 in time.
 Dates are stored as an integer value equal to the number of seconds since January 1, 1970 (the [Unix Epoch](https://en.wikipedia.org/wiki/Unix_time)).

-A date object not only represents the date, it also represents the time in hours, minutes, seconds, and milliseconds.

 The Date Object provides a long list of methods that allow you to use for wide range purposes.